 Start thinking about your knowledge transfer as early as possible and get dates for activities/events in diaries with colleagues early on.

-- If possible, identify a key colleague to help and to facilitate your knowledge transfer activities
+- identify a key colleague to help and to facilitate your knowledge transfer activities

-- Create your ‘legacy’.
-Capture output from the activities and store in a central area accessible to all the team
+- create your ‘legacy’ and capture output from the activities and store in a central area accessible to all the team

 A toolbox of knowledge transfer activities:

 Below are a selection of activities to help with the transfer of knowledge.
 They are not a checklist, but a toolbox from which to select the most appropriate.